 Can You Visit Disneyland with Your Dog?

 As a first-time visitor to Los Angeles, naturally I wasn’t going to skip visiting Disneyland.
-However, unless your dog is a service animal, pet dogs are strictly forbidden inside the gates of Disneyland.
+However, unless your dog is a trained service animal, pet dogs are strictly forbidden inside the gates of Disneyland – although there’s nothing stopping you from getting a selfie with your pet outside the entrance!

 Dog-Friendly Parks in Los Angeles